-As the temperatures get cooler and the beautiful colors of fall start to appear, it can only mean that Halloween is right around the corner.
+As the temperatures get cooler and the beautiful fall colors start to appear, it can only mean that Halloween is right around the corner.
 While trick-or-treating and spooky decorations are staples of the holiday, Minnesota is also known for its fantastic Halloween celebrations and festivities around the state.

 The largest Halloween celebration by and large is in Anoka, also known as the Halloween Capital of the World.
 For close to a century, Anoka has been celebrating the holiday with events that now include fireworks, concerts, pillow fights, celebrity appearances, and so much more.
 Make sure to stop by, as the whole town gets involved in the fun.

-If you're looking for a good scare, visit Scream Town in Chaska, Hidden Hollows Haunted Corn Maze and Haunted House in Brainerd or the Trail of Terror or Valleyscare in Shakopee.
-Board the William A. Irvin in Duluth to experience the special haunted ship tour.
+If you're looking for a good scare, visit Hidden Hollows Haunted Corn Maze and Haunted House in Brainerd, or the Trail of Terror or Valleyscare in Shakopee.
+For the extremely brave, check out the Haunted Basement in Minneapolis, if you dare.

 Roam the streets of downtown Minneapolis with thousands of costumed characters at the popular Zombie Pub Crawl.
 Go on a ghost walk or hear stories from the Calumet Inn at the Pipestone Paranormal Weekend.
-Hear dramatic readings of 19th century ghost stories in the dimly lit parlor of the historic James J. Hill House in St. Paul.
-Also look for haunted exhibits, spooky performances and other topical events at Minnesota Historical Society sites around the state.
+Other fun twists on the holiday include a zombie 5K at Ruttger's in Deerwood and a Halloween-themed zip line in Lanesboro.

 Learn more about these, and dozens of other Halloween events, in our extensive events calendar.